codemarv42/NanoBot/README.md

 # Hardware

-The hardware of this project consists of a self-developed circuit board and 3D printed parts made of TPU and PLA.
+The hardware of this project consists of a self-developed circuit board and 3D printed parts made of TPE 60A and PLA.

 ## Short building instruction